ashtawy/CarND-Advanced-Lane-Lines/README.md

 #### 1. Distortion-corrected road image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+To demonstrate this step, I will describe how I apply the distortion correction to one of the test images such as this:
 <p align="center"> <img src="./images_and_videos/undistort_output.png"> </p>

 #### 2. Binary conversion.

-I used a combination of HLS and Lab color thresholds to generate a binary image (using the function `binary_image()` in [project.ipynb]("./project.ipynb")).
+I used a combination of HLS and Lab color thresholds to generate a binary image (using the function `binary_image()` in [project.ipynb](project.ipynb)).
 Here's an example of my output for this step:

 <p align="center"> <img src="./images_and_videos/binary_image.png"> </p>